tylerreckart/tylerreckart.com-v2/src/posts/speaking-elvish.md

 ***

 1. **<span id="1">Gondolin</span>** was a city in the J. R. R. Tolkien [legendarium](https://en.wikipedia.org/wiki/Tolkien%27s_legendarium), founded by the Elves.
-Found and founded with divine inspiration, it is hidden by mountains and endures for centuries before being betrayed and destroyed.
+Found and founded with divine inspiration, it was hidden by mountains and endures for centuries before being betrayed and destroyed.